 Lands’ End Women’s SlenderSuit Tummy Control Chlorine Resistant V-Neck Wrap One Piece Suit

-Our resort had many flights of stairs descending from the resort to the beach and not many elevators.
-Be prepared by bringing sneakers.
-Depending on the landscape, they are much safer than wearing flip-flops or raised heels.
-The last thing you want to do is fly out of them and take a tumble.
+Our resort had many flights of stairs descending from the resort to the beach, and not many elevators.
+Be prepared by bringing comfortable and supportive shoes.
+Flip-flops and raised heels are often recipes for disaster as they are easy to trip over.

 I suggest strapped sandals or espadrilles with some support on the bottom.
-You may do a lot of walking and don’t want your ankles to wear out.
+Sore feet can make a relaxing vacation excruciating.

 My Dream Pairs Rhinestone Sandals get compliments whenever I wear them.

-Teva Tirra Sandals on Zappos are super supportive and great for walking all over town.
+Teva Tirra Sandals are super supportive and great for walking all over town.
 They will stay on your feet so you won’t trip.

 Beach bags